The Postman Always Rings Twice

 "A terrific piece of theatre - Val Kilmer delivers a splendid performance.
 I was enthralled" The London Evening Standard

-"I make no conscious effort to be tough, or hard-boiled, or grim, or any of the things I am usually called.
+The author James M Cain said: "I make no conscious effort to be tough, or hard-boiled, or grim, or any of the things I am usually called.
 I merely try to write as the character would write, and I never forget that the average man, from the fields, the streets, the bars, the offices and even the gutters of his country, has acquired a vividness of speech that goes beyond anything I could invent, and that if I stick to this heritage, this logos of the American countryside, I shall attain a maximum of effectiveness with very little effort."
-James M Cain

 "Lucy Bailey's production is steaming with suppressed sexuality" The Daily Express